 Who is Viola Desmond...? other than the newest face on our ten-dollar bill.
 What was the fire within this successful black Canadian businesswoman that gave her the confidence to refuse to leave the whites-only section of Nova Scotia’s Roseland cinema in 1946?

 In Hey Viola!, Vancouver songstress and performer Krystle Dos Santos along with a three-piece band, brings the life of Viola Desmond to the stage.
 The show explores the many facets of this incredible woman through stories and song in a jazz-style cabaret, brought to life through an interactive conversation with the audience.
 Inspired by the dynamic and inspirational music that filled the life and home of this trailblazer of the civil rights movement, the show features hits of the era and songs that influenced history, including: “Don’t Let Me Be Misunderstood,” “A Change is Gonna Come,” “Sinnerman”, and “Mississippi Goddam.”
 This personal, and powerful musical cabaret gives audiences an opportunity to discover how the actions of one woman played such a huge role in a movement that Krystle herself continues today.
+See the show live at New Westminster's Anvil Centre from October 15-25, 2020.

 “Krystle's voice is an eclectic mix of Nina Simone, Aretha Franklin, Etta James, with a touch of Natalie Cole and Ella Fitzgerald.
 Like so many outstanding singers before her, Krystle’s voice is undeniably unique and is showcased further by her unique phrasing reminiscent of the fabulous Billie Holliday.”